feldman4/CMPD/notes.md

     + clustering w/ WN is iffy, GN W2V does better
     + expanding synset?

-### interface for scoring rule
- - it insults, you insult
- - difficulty: how many it tests and takes the best from

 ### interface for limit break, "fucking"
 - options for showing p.o.s., etc